fraser29/spydcmtk/README.md

 ## Version

-Current is VERSION 1.1.1 Release.
+Current is VERSION 1.1.3 Release.

+1.1.3: Additional configuration moved to config file.
+DCM2VTI active.
 1.1.1: Add option to keep private tags when running anonymisation.
 Dcm2nii path configurable from config file.
 1.1.0: Some bug fixes and restrict the use of dicom to vti (WIP) 1.0.0: Initial Release